Ingensi/docker-oracle-jdk/README.md

 Oracle's JDK installed on top of latest centos container.

-This container is build on the latest version of centos.
+This container is build on a centos6.